All Reports, News & Insights Archives

 Credit Benchmark have released the latest end-month industry update, based on the final and complete set of the contributed credit risk estimates from 40+ global financial institutions.

-Credit Benchmark have released the January Industrials Credit Consensus Indicators (CCIs).
-EU Industrial firms continue their run of positive credit movement, with a 16th month of improvement.
+Credit Benchmark have released the February Industrials Credit Consensus Indicators (CCIs).
+Credit Benchmark have released the February Industrials Credit Consensus Indicators (CCIs).
+EU Industrial firms continue their run of positive credit movement, with a 17th month of improvement.
 UK Industrial firms continue to register a negative CCI this month.
-US Industrial firms remain slightly positive with a fifth consecutive instance of a positive CCI score.
+US Industrial firms return to negative credit balance.